keichi/old-website/index.md

 - Developing a framework on top of [Play](https://www.playframework.com/) to facilitate (and partly automate) developemnt of REST APIs

-At my laboratory, I am responsible for the management of servers and networks.
-I have designed and deployed a small-scale, but modern cluster using technologies such as KVM, Docker, Dokku (PasS based on docker), Prometheus (Server monitoring & alerting system), Grafana (Server metrics visualization), Ansible, etc.
+At our laboratory, I am responsible for the management of our servers and networks.
+I have deployed and maintained a small-scale, but modern cluster using technologies such as KVM, Docker, Dokku (PasS based on docker), Prometheus (Server monitoring & alerting system), Grafana (Server metrics visualization), Ansible, etc.